 Cancer is caused by genetic mutations (gene errors) that transform healthy cells into tumor cells and cause them to divide uncontrollably.
 Cancers are on the rise globally, and their risk may be genetic or run in the family.
-However often environmental and lifestyle factors that are controllable contribute to increased risk or occurrence of various cancers.
-Even though medical care, medicines, and technology are advancing tremendously, prevention, screening, and early diagnosis are the cornerstones for tackling cancers.
+However often environmental and lifestyle factors that are controllable, contribute to increased risk or occurrence of various cancers.
+Even though healthcare, medicines, and technology are advancing tremendously for cancer treatment, still prevention, screening, and early diagnosis remain the cornerstones for tackling cancers.

 - Healthy Diet

 Increase: vegetables, fruits, nuts, seeds, curds, pulses, whole grains, and water intake.